PeerMeHQ/mx-sdk-laravel/README.md

-# Elrond SDK for Laravel
+# MultiversX SDK for Laravel

-Elrond SDK for Laravel (written in PHP).
+MultiversX SDK for Laravel (written in PHP).

 ## Installation